jainsimran/Email-template/README.md

 I followed WCAG's AA guideline for accessibility:

 - Used attributes such as **role** and **alt** when needed.
-- Tested accessibility test using tool like Litmus and Accessibility Insights for Web - FastPass (browser plugin).
+- Tested accessibility using tool like Litmus and Accessibility Insights for Web - FastPass (browser plugin).

 ### Design Assets